Fixing Internal Doors That Won't Open or Close

 In some instances, it may be necessary to buy a replacement handle.
 Happily, these come in many shapes, sizes and styles, the majority of which are very affordable.

-Interior Door Won’t Stay Open
+Why Won't My Interior Door Stay Open?

 Doors that close of their accord are an annoyance.
 They may convince you that you’re living in a haunted house – or, worse, cause household accidents.